-Holy crap landscaping is expensive!
-We got an estimate last summer to do mulch and some basic plants in our front yard and it was around $4,000.
+Holy crap landscaping is expensive.
+We got an estimate a couple of years ago to do mulch and some essential plants in our front yard, and it was around $4,000.
 Ugh.

-3 years later, obviously the mulch beds are still there, but they don’t look as nice.
-My wife is regretting me ever doing this to begin with, yet I still argue how awesome it will look once I mulch again.
 If you’ve done any type of landscaping before, you know it’s no walk in the park, either.
-I’ve tried out different methods and layouts, but I always end up going half-ass on it for two reasons – the amount of work and the cost.
+I’ve tried out different methods and layouts.
+But I’ve always ended up going half-ass on it for two reasons – the amount of work and the cost.

 Here are some things I’ve learned about frugal landscaping in the past few years that will hopefully help you as you venture into “who has the best lawn” season…